MikeShepard/WPFBot3000/WPFBot3000/docs/ListBox.md

 ```

 ### -MultiSelect
-Sets the selectionMode of the listbox to "Extended"
+Sets the selectionMode of the ListBox to "Extended"

 ```yaml
 Type: SwitchParameter